Zhuolin Qu

 Buckley-Leverett Equations

-In fluid dynamics, the Buckley-Leverett (BL) equation is
+In fluid dynamics, the Buckley-Leverett (BL) equation is a

-a model for two-phase flow in porous medium.
+model for two-phase flow in porous medium.
 The modified

-Buckley-Leverett (MBL) has considered the dynamic
+Buckley-Leverett (MBL) has considered the dynamic capillary

-secondary recovery by water-drive in oil reservoir
+recovery by water-drive in oil reservoir simulation.

 Rotational Modified BL (MBL) equation in 2-D